SubodhYadao/Spam-Email-Classification-using-NLP-and-Machine-Learning/README.md

-# SafeMailAI
+# Spam-detector

-SafeMailAI is a powerful email classification tool that leverages NLP and machine learning to protect your inbox from spam.
+Spam-detector is a powerful email classification tool that leverages NLP and machine learning to protect your inbox from spam.
 With an intuitive interface built on Streamlit, it accurately identifies and filters spam, ensuring a secure and clutter-free email experience.

 ## Features